Daredevil (film): Director's cut

 A director's cut of the film was announced for a spring 2004 DVD release.
 This version contained new additions like previously unseen footage and a removed subplot, and was to be a bit darker with an R rating.
 The film, released in 2.35:1 widescreen format, was released with DTS and Dolby Digital sound.
 The new version of the film has newly recorded commentary to accompany it, featuring Mark Steven Johnson and Avi Arad.
 A "Making of Director's Cut" featurette also accompanied the film.
 The release date of the DVD was later pushed back to November 30, 2004.
 On September 30, 2008, the director's cut was released on Blu-ray.
 The DVD release of the director's cut removed the bonus material included on the theatrical cut's DVD release, but that content was restored for the Blu-ray release (although the Blu-ray release only contains the director's cut).

-One of the biggest changes to the film was the addition of a subplot involving a drug addict played by Coolio.
+One of the biggest changes to the film was the addition of a subplot involving a drug addict played by Coolio, who was charged with killing a prostitute informant who was feeding Urich info on the Kingpin.
 This subplot is missing from the theatrical version of the film, but is present in the novelization by Greg Cox, published in 2003.

 Executive producer Kevin Feige commented on this version of the film, believing "the people who had other opinions [of Daredevil] will be won over by this new version."
 Reviewer Danny Graydon of Empire called it a "considerable improvement on the original version," notably preferring the more violent undertones, a lesser focus on the romance, and the equal focus of Daredevil and his lawyer alias Matt Murdock and the subplot involving Coolio.
 Some critics continued to feel Affleck was unsuitable as Daredevil and that Duncan portrayed the Kingpin in an over-the-top manner.
 IGN's Jeff Otto and Andy Patrizio deemed this version an improvement over the original: They felt this version was more loyal to the Frank Miller feel of the Daredevil world, with more focus on themes such as Murdock's struggle with his Catholic upbringing.
 On the whole they felt the film would be far more pleasing to fans, and overall better than the theatrical release.
 Comic-book enthusiasts have gauged the director's cut as one of the better recuts of a superhero film.